 The fun starts at 10am!
 We'll have music workshops and jam sessions from 10AM-noon and then a whole afternoon full of a music contest and community.
 Parents arriving early should consider taking a free trolley ride at 10AM from the visitor center, visiting the family corner at the visitor center, and the Boott Cotton Mills Museum where kids can pick up a Jr. Ranger activity book.
 There will also be a kid's craft activity organized by the park rangers at the contest during the day.

 Jon Gersh of WUMB Folk Radio will be the Emcee for the contest and other exciting events of the day.

-Check back during the summer for details regarding workshops and jams, contest categories, rules and registration, and prize money.
+Check back during the summer for details regarding additional workshops and jams, rules and registration, and prize money.

 At Lowell National Historical Park, we honor the connections between past and present.
 At the Banjo & Fiddle Contest, we invite you to come celebrate musical heritage.
 The repertoire of tunes played during the Contest is what Folklorists refer to as traditional music-music practiced by groups of people who share a common ethnic heritage, geographic region, or way of life.
 Tunes are shared within families and communities and are passed on over generations.

 Rain Location: Lowell High School Auditorium, 50 Fr.
 Morrissette Blvd., across the street from Boarding House Park.